-The new buildings erected at a cost of 4,770 pounds were occupied on 17 February 1958.
+The new buildings, erected at a cost of £4,770, were occupied on 17 February 1958.
 They included a 24 feet x 24 feet classroom, a 16 feet x 12 feet staff room and a 16 feet x 12 feet office.
-A further 65 pounds was spent on painting the structure.
+A further £65 was spent on painting the structure.
 Committee Secretary R. Dobson drew the attention of the Department, in June 1958, to the urgent need for improved sanitary facilities at the school.
 Adverse reports on several schools including The Basin, appeared in the local paper in February and April 1958.
 Then, in May 1959, Dobson listed the following works deemed necessary:

-- "1.
-About five years ago we understood a new boundary fence along the Mountain Highway and Liverpool Road had been approved, but as yet, nothing has been done.
-The existing fence is a disgrace to the school and is falling down. - 2.
-The Committee would like to draw your attention to the lack of shelter shed accommodation.
+"I. About five years ago we understood a new boundary fence along the Mountain Highway and Liverpool Road had been approved, but as yet, nothing has been done.
+The existing fence is a disgrace to the school and is falling down.

+2. The Committee would like to draw your attention to the lack of shelter shed accommodation.
 There is space for only about 50 children and there are 200 pupils at the school.
-The shelter sheds have not been extended for over 20 years. - 3.
-The promised extension to the existing area of asphalt has not been made with the continual increase in the number of pupils attending the school.
-These extensions are badly needed.
+The shelter sheds have not been extended for over 20 years.